CyrusYip/cyrusyip-blog/content/en/posts/2024-09-21-css-margin-collapsing.md

 ---
-title: What is Margin Collapsing in CSS
+title: What Is Margin Collapsing in CSS
 date: 2024-09-21T00:00:00+08:00
 slug: css-margin-collapsing
 tags: